aspose-words/Aspose.Words-Documentation/en/net/getting-started/why-aspose-words/aspose-words-or-npoi/missing-features-in-npoi/autofit-setting-to-tables/_index.md

 {{% alert color="primary" %}}

-See more details in the ["Applying Formatting"](/words/net/applying-formatting/) article of the ["Working with Tables"](/words/net/working-with-tables/) documentation section.
+See more details in the [Applying Formatting](/words/net/applying-formatting/) article of the [Working with Tables](/words/net/working-with-tables/) documentation section.

 {{% /alert %}}